 Dye plants in the croplands – crops and wild harvesting

-Not much survives of the history of plant dyes in our locality at the time of farming.
-Many plants that are known now to have been used for dyes have lived in the region since well before farmers arrived here.
-Iris, oak, tansy, greenweed, dock, lady’s bedstraw, dulse and other seaweeds – all harvested from the wild at some time to dye woollen and other fabrics.
+Not much survives of the history of plant dyes in our locality over the first few thousand years of farming or earlier.
+Yet many plants that have been used for dyes in recent centuries have lived in the region since well before farmers arrived here – including iris, oak, birch, tansy, greenweed, dock, lady’s bedstraw, dulse and other seaweeds.

-Yet little is known of whether these plants were actually used to make dyestuffs in stone and bronze ages.
+Little is known for certain of whether these plants were actually used to make dyestuffs in stone and bronze ages.
 Certainly, they were used as such in recent centuries, often at craft scale – an ethnobotany that had almost been lost by the early 1900s.

 The three main commercial dyes of the croplands over the past few hundred years are woad, madder and weld, giving blue, red and yellow colours.
 None was grown over large areas – they were tried and found too difficult, or else the dyestuffs could be imported more cheaply from further south or overseas.
 In the last 100-150 years they were replaced by tropical dyes, such as indigo for blue, but then the tropical dies were supplanted by industrially made chemical pigments.

-All three of woad, madder and weld can be grown in our climate – the woad is like a tough cabbage, madder a climbing, sticky relative of the noxious weed cleavers and weld is more often seen as a short-lived plant of industrial sites and waysides.
+All three of woad, madder and weld can be grown easily in our climate – the woad is like a tough cabbage, madder a climbing, sticky relative of the noxious weed cleavers and weld a short-lived, usually biennial, plant of waste ground, industrial sites and waysides.

 Natural dyes in the modern world

-Though commercial growing of dye plants ceased in Britain, the use of natural dyes has remained.
-There is a growing interest and a craft market, especially in dyed fabrics that can command a price for being exclusive, local and natural.
+Though commercial growing of dye plants ceased in Britain, the use of natural dyes in small scale art and craft has remained.
+There is a growing interest and a market, especially in dyed fabrics that can command a price for being exclusive, local and natural.